lima-vm/lima/website/content/en/docs/config/mount/_index.md

 #### Caveats
 - A mount is disabled when the SSH connection was shut down.
-- A compromised `sshfs` process in the guest may have an access to unexposed host directories.
+- A compromised `sshfs` process in the guest may have access to unexposed host directories.

 ### 9p
 > **Warning**